 How to make a claim

-Our claims process
+Our insurance claims process

-Lodging a death claim or terminal illness claim
+• Lodging a claim

 If a loved one has passed away, we may ask for: